-How to make a TAC claim
+How to make a claim - when a person is injured

 We understand that you’ll be upset at this time and may not feel like doing any paperwork.
 Save as many details about your accident as you can.
 This will help with your claim and allow us to help you.